Parenting & Development

 How to Choose the Best Preschool in Jakarta: 10-Point Parent Checklist

-To choose a preschool in Jakarta, verify BAN-PAUD accreditation, check the child-to-teacher ratio against Permendikbud 137/2014 minimums, and observe teachers during a trial class.
+To choose a preschool in Jakarta, verify BAN-PAUD accreditation, check the child-to-teacher ratio in the actual classroom, and observe teachers during a trial class.
 Jakarta TK fees range from Rp 500,000 to Rp 5,000,000 per month.
 A structured 10-point checklist prevents choosing on location or marketing alone.

 How to Choose the Best Preschool in Jakarta: 10-Point Parent Checklist